My page of LESSONS in strategy and tactics is what may be most useful now that the kerfuffle is over (though it may resume one of these days).

 I have posted encouraging and negative comments at the bottom of this page.
-I've listed lessons in strategy and tactics.
 I compiled a few news links, but gave up quickly, though I've kept a folder of them on my computer.
 Josh Blackman has written a blogpost on the caselaw.

 A lot of outright falsehoods have been circulated about me--- falsehoods so blatant that attorneys have suggested I could win a defamation case even though I would count as a "public figure".
 Don't trust anybody--including me--not to lie.
 See if we provide links, and if we don't, be skeptical till you see evidence.